Malireddi/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

 14. Double click on the the MCU part to open settings.
 Next to the Program File option, give full path to the Hex file generated using STM32Cube IDE.
 Then set the external crystal frequency to 8M (i.e. 8 MHz).
 Click OK to save the changes. https://engineeringxpert.com/wp-content/uploads/2022/04/26.png

 15. click on debug and simulate using simulation as shown below

-## Developed By: Nandyala Malyadri Reddy
-## Register no: 212223100037

 ## STM 32 CUBE PROGRAM :